 6. Nutrition may be your secret weapon to heal quickly and get back to your run training as quickly as possible.

 The suggestions we make during this episode are for guidance and

 advice only, and are not a substitute for medical advice or treatment.

 If you have any concerns regarding your health, please contact

 your healthcare professional for advice as soon as possible.

-Together they host RUNNERS HEALTH HUB.
-A place for like-minded runners who are looking for simple ways to support running performance, energy, endurance, and general great health.
+Aileen Smith and Karen Campbell host RUNNERS HEALTH HUB.
+A place for like-minded female runners who are looking for simple ways to support running performance, energy, endurance, and general great health.